 Accommodation: The Mining Exchange A Wyndham Grand Hotel & Spa

 In northeast Colorado Springs, the Great Wolf Lodge is the perfect pick for families with kids of all ages.
 This good-value resort features a year-round indoor water park with slides, a wave pool, and an activity cave that is open only to guests; all-day children's activities; miniature golf; and even a kids' spa - although all activities require adult supervision.

 Accommodation is in a variety of suites.
-The most basic are still comfortable and come with family friendly amenities like mini-fridges, microwaves, and pull-out sofas.
+The most basic are still comfortable and come with family-friendly amenities like mini-fridges, microwaves, and pullout sofas.
 Upgraded choices add cave or log cabin themes with cartoon wall murals and bunk beds.
-There is a fitness center and spa, eight different restaurants, and a few retail shops also on-site.
+There is a fitness center and spa and a few retail shops also on-site.

 Accommodation: Great Wolf Lodge Colorado Springs